top of page

 When it came to sound, though, we had a big challenge.

-Usually, creating sound for visuals is straightforward; get a copy of the video, bring it into your favorite DAW, create a cool sound synced to the visual, render the wave file and you’re done.
-However Xbox, we couldn’t do that.
+Usually, creating sound for visuals is straightforward; get a copy of the video, bring it into your favorite DAW (Digital Audio Workstation), use whatever studio software or hardware you have to create a cool sound synced to the visual, render the wave file and you’re done.
+However for the Xbox, we couldn’t do that.
 During the boot sequence, the only memory the system could access was a small “boot ROM” on the motherboard.
 That stored the Xbox OS kernel as well as opening visual sequences.
 That ROM was only 256 kilobytes, and after accounting for the OS kernel and visuals there was only about 25kilobytes of room left.
 If you do the math, 25kilobytes gets you barely half second of 8-bit mono audio.
 So, creating the boot sound in a DAW wasn’t an option.

 The Xbox had a very powerful sound chip made by nVidia, the MCPX; essentially ProTools on a chip, along with a sophisticated wavetable synthesizer that could play 256 concurrent sounds, with a programmable filter and DAHDSR envelope.
 I modified a version of one of my old console/arcade sound drivers to work with the MCPX.
 This driver took as input lists of notes, durations, and parameters and sent the commands to this chip, which generated the actual sound.
 The sequences themselves were created as simple .txt files